leeyawnz/DevSecOps/Ansible/README.md

 > ```
 > ansible -i <inventory> <inventory-group> -m <module> -a "<arguments>"
 > ```
-> Search for the specific module documentation as required
+> Search for the specific module documentation as required. \
+> May require to become root with the "-b" argument.

 [Back to Top](https://github.com/leeyawnz/DevSecOps/blob/main/Ansible/README.md#table-of-contents)